Albulenalala/drTech/README.md

-Simple web project that is made for e-channeling Using PHP,HTML & CSS.
-This initiative facilitates online appointment requests for clients or patients of medical establishments, including clinics and hospitals.
-This project can also help doctors to manage their appointment with their patients.
-This doctor's appointment system will organize the schedules of each patient's appointment, which will be submitted as a request to the doctor they have selected.
-The system comprises three key roles: administrator, doctor, and patient.
-The system admin will populate the list of the doctors with their specialties and along with the doctor's details and system credentials.
-The patients can browse the doctor's appointment system website to find a doctor that has the specialty of their needs.
-Patients can review the doctor's weekly schedule, enabling them to select a suitable day and time for their appointment.
-Subsequently, they can submit their appointment request.
-After that, the doctors can view all their appointments and the appointment request of the patients for their availability.
+This project is a simple web application for managing hospital appointments using PHP, HTML, and CSS.
+It facilitates online appointment requests for patients and helps doctors manage their schedules.
+The system includes three roles: administrator, doctor, and patient.

+Administrator: Manages the system, adds doctors with their specialties, details, and credentials.
+Doctor: Views their appointments and patient requests.
+Patient: Searches for doctors by specialty, reviews doctors' schedules, and submits appointment requests.
+Patients can find and book appointments with suitable doctors, while doctors can efficiently manage their appointment schedules.
 ## Features

 ### Admin